guidoism/tome/README.md

 * It's not entirely clear in my head whether navigation controls around the document or website should be provided by the docuemnt or the reader.
 * Dark-mode/light-mode is here to stay and should be configurable on every document.
 * It should be dead-simple to write a reader that ignores formatting and just wants to render plain text.
 It could be as simple as ignoring every byte below 32.
+* Given that we want the latency to first page displayed to be low as possible, for non-standard fonts maybe we should encode a 32x64 (or something) bitmap version of the characters used on that first page along with those characters

 # Proposal